sarahwbcodes/Scale-Claim-Triage/README.md

-# Claims Triage System — Prototype
+# Claims Triage System: Prototype

 Claims agent dashboard for an AI-powered auto insurance claims triage system.
 Built as part of an AI Product Manager take-home exercise.
 The full product reasoning, prioritization, and AI integration approach are documented in the accompanying PRD.